Last updated on August 3rd, 2018 at 02:36 pm

 Leaders have to make decisions, and you will sometimes have to make a hard one.

-Dismissing someone you like–perhaps a colleague who happens to be your friend outside of work, in one of the difficult decisions we have to make.
+Dismissing someone you like–perhaps a colleague who happens to be your friend outside of work, is one of the difficult decisions you’ll have to make, sooner or later.

 In a good answer to this question you should describe some difficult decisions (ideally decisions you already made in the past) and ensure the panel of interviewers that you would not allow your emotions to control your decisions.
 You would always do the best thing for the company–even if your resignation was the best thing :).